natreed/2PSports/README.md

 Instead of contact by email, I would like players be able to message each other through the app.
 And for messages from opponents to be stored while a player is not in session.

 For scalability, I need to figure out how to display pins more selectively, maybe with tiling, so that I can avoid long pin request delays.

-And that’s all I have time to write.
-I learned a lot writing this program and I appreciate your responsiveness to my annoying database questions.
-I’m inspired to keep going on this and other projects.